Franklin in Robertson County, Texas — The American South (West South Central)

 Plans for a courthouse were begun that year; and in 1881 the construction was started under F. E. Ruffini, architect.
 Since then the building has been remodeled.

 Erected 1968 by Texas State Historical Survey Committee.
 (Marker Number 10943.)

 Other nearby markers.
-At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Franklin (about 600 feet away, measured in Franklin Carnegie Library (approx. 0.2 miles away); Robertson County (approx. 1.4 miles away); Old Franklin (approx. 2.3 miles away); New Baden (approx. 3.8 miles away); Wheelock (approx. 10.4 miles away); a different marker also named Wheelock (approx. 10.4 miles away); Camp Hearne World War II Prisoner of War Camp (approx. 12½ miles away).
 Touch for a list and map of all markers in Franklin.

 Categories. • Notable Buildings •

 Credits.
 This page was last revised on July 3, 2018.
 This page originally submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 34 times since then and 4 times this year.
+This page has been viewed 64 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.